ZuInnoTe/spark-hadoopoffice-ds/README.md

 A [Spark datasource](http://spark.apache.org/docs/latest/sql-programming-guide.html#data-sources) for the [HadoopOffice library](https://github.com/ZuInnoTe/hadoopoffice).

 This Spark datasource assumes at least Spark 3.x and Scala 2.12.
 Scala 2.13 is supported as well.
+Note: Spark 2.x is probably working just fine with this datasource, but it is not tested anymore.

  However, the HadoopOffice library can also be used directly from Spark 1.x and/or Scala 2.10 (see [how to](https://github.com/ZuInnoTe/hadoopoffice/wiki) section).
 Currently this datasource supports the following formats of the HadoopOffice library: